reshmabidikar/slate/source/includes/_payment-transaction.md

 **Response**

-If successful, returns a status code of 200 and a list of account audit logs with history.
+If successful, returns a status code of 200 and a list of payment transaction audit logs with history.

 ## Custom Fields

 Custom fields are `{key, value}` attributes that can be attached to any customer resource.
-In particular they can be added to `PaymentTransaction` objects.
-For details on Custom Fields see [Custom Field](custom-field.html).
+For details on Custom Fields see [Custom Fields](custom-field.html).
+These endpoints manage custom fields associated with Payment Transaction objects.

 ### Add custom fields to payment transaction